F5Networks/f5-ci-docs/docs/includes/f5-lwp/topic_lightweight-proxy.rst

 Telemetry
 `````````

-The telemetry module allows LWP and its middleware to capture and aggregate various metrics and send them to a backend system for reporting and analysis.
+The telemetry module allows LWP and its middleware to capture and aggregate various metrics and send them to a backend system for reporting and analysis or locally to an internal log.

 .. versionadded:: v0.1.0
     Supported systems in this version are `Splunk <https://www.splunk.com/>`_ (default).